Crystalite: A Lightweight Transformer for Efficient Crystal Modeling: Results and Discussion

 Table~\ref{tab:main_results} summarizes the results on the CSP benchmarks.
 Across all datasets, Crystalite outperforms prior methods.
 Using Match Rate to assess successful structure recovery and RMSE to measure geometric accuracy (see Appendix~\ref{apdx:evaluation_metrics}), Crystalite achieves state-of-the-art results on both criteria.
 The improvement is especially pronounced in RMSE, indicating more accurate structural recovery even in settings where match-based performance is already strong.

-The effect of GEM is examined in more detail in the ablation study in Appendix~\ref{apdx:GEM_CSP}.
-We find that GEM has only a limited impact on Match Rate, while consistently improving geometric accuracy, reducing RMSE by approximately 20\% across experiments.
-This indicates that GEM primarily refines local atomic arrangements and overall structural fidelity, rather than affecting whether the correct structural mode is recovered.
+The effect of GEM is examined in more detail in Appendix~\ref{apdx:GEM_CSP}.
+Compared to the best previous RMSE on each benchmark, Crystalite reduces RMSE by 34.8\%, 44.3\%, and 74.7\% on MP-20, MPTS-52, and Alex-MP-20, respectively, for an average reduction of approximately 51\%.
+The GEM ablation shows that this gain is partly due to the geometry-aware attention bias: GEM has little effect on Match Rate, but consistently improves RMSE by about 20\%.
+This suggests that GEM mainly refines geometric accuracy rather than determining whether the correct structural mode is recovered.